What’s in a Private Placement Memorandum

 A Private Placement Memorandum (“PPM”), also known as a private offering document and confidential offering memorandum, is a securities disclosure document used in a private offering of securities by a private placement issuer or an investment fund (collectively, the “Issuer”).

-From an investor’s point of view, the purpose of a PPM is to obtain needed information about the security and the company, both good and bad, to allow investors to make an informed decision about whether to purchase the security.
-From the company’s perspective, the purpose of a PPM is to provide the necessary disclosures about the company and its securities to protect the company against claims of misstatements or omissions.
+From an investor’s point of view, the purpose of the PPM is to obtain needed information about the Issuer and its securities, both good and bad, to make an informed decision about whether to purchase the security.
+The investor wants to know the parameters of investing in the Issuer and the potential rights, risks, and rewards of its investment.
+For the Issuer, the purpose of the PPM is to provide the necessary disclosures about the risks, strategies, management team, investment criteria, and other information about its securities to protect itself and its managers against claims of misstatements or omissions.

 Components of a Private Placement Memorandum

 A well-prepared PPM will contain several recognizable sections, some of which have greater importance than others.
 The following are among the key sections of a PPM:

 The summary of the terms of the offering is just as its name suggests, a condensed description of the offered terms, including the offering structure, the description of the securities (such as the class of securities, securities attributes, etc.), price, minimum subscription amount, investor qualification standards, disclosure of applicable management fees, withdrawals, placement agent commissions (if applicable) and discussion of the terms from the Issuer’s governing documents (limited partnership agreements, operating agreements, etc.) The private placement attorney prepares the summary of the terms of the offering last, as it has the most moving parts.